openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

-        If the |LANG| compiler cannot guarantee at compile time that the array element is exactly of type ``TC``, then a check must be performed at runtime to ensure that class ``RC``---i.e., the class of the object referred to by the value of the right-hand operand at runtime---is compatible with the actual type ``SC`` of the array element (see :ref:`Type Compatibility with Initializer`).
+        If the |LANG| compiler cannot guarantee at compile time that the array element is exactly of type ``TC``, then a check must be performed at runtime to ensure that class ``RC`` is compatible with the actual type ``SC`` of the array element (see :ref:`Type Compatibility with Initializer`).
+Class ``RC`` is the class of the object referred to by the value of the right-hand-side operand at runtime.
 If class ``RC`` is not assignable to type ``SC``, then ``ArrayStoreError`` is thrown, and the assignment does not occur.

-        Otherwise, the reference value of the right-hand operand is stored in the selected array element.
+        Otherwise, the reference value of the right-hand-side operand is stored in the selected array element.

 .. index::
    array